 We want to prevent as much standing water on horizontal unfinished wood surfaces as possible.
 With composite decking becoming more and more common to help prevent rot on the decking, protecting the exposed and unfinished top edge of the joists (as well as stair stringers, girders, etc) will help add years to the structural integrity of the framing.
 Also called joist tape, and generally available in several widths, usually around $20 per roll.

-Communicate With Your Builder Often
+Communicate With Your Builder Early and Often

 As world-class custom home builder Erin Stetzer mentioned in our recent conversation, it is very important to have frequent, scheduled meetings with your builder or GC along every step of the process.
 She recommends meeting at least weekly to set expectations for the next-steps, milestones, and to address any templating or samples that need to be made for approvals (as we say a lot, you can't un-toast bread... it's really difficult to undo something that has been done incorrectly, so let's make sure your builder and subs get it right the first time!).
-If you would like unbiased, personalized expertise for your project, we are excited about our new our Project Partner service where you receive unlimited 1:1 messaging and video consultations with your Expert for complete support along every step of your building or remodeling process.

 Also, be sure to check out our other blog posts to be as informed and prepared as possible for your project.
 Here's to empowered homeowners!